 Can family or friends come with me on a faculty coordinated international trip?

 It is possible, but only if there are spaces available on the trip and approval is given by the project coordinating faculty member.
 NCSU DVM students have first priority for these trips, followed by DVM students from other schools.
 If approval is given, spouses or family may participate and are expected to follow all of the same rules as the veterinary students.

-Students returning for an endemic area should NOT go to TAU (Teaching Animal Unit) or the barns to purchase dog food for two weeks.
-Many students take inexpensive foot wear on their trip and leave it behind when they return.
+Students returning from an endemic area should NOT go to TAU (Teaching Animal Unit) or the barns to purchase dog food for two weeks.
+Many students take inexpensive foot wear on their trips and leave it behind when they return.
 Others bathe their shoes and exposed clothing in a vinegar wash to reduce the chance of spreading virus.
 If you are traveling to an exotic Newcastle’s disease area, do not interact with poultry or pet birds for two weeks.
 Classroom activities are OK so long as there are no laboratories where you would come in contact with inappropriate species.

 You will be required to review and complete any required tasks indicated in the Biosecurity for International Travelers document.

 Awards are paid upon successful completion of the experience as evidenced by a passing grade for the course.
 This includes submission of the required report, photos.
 You will be required to submit all receipts to Bobbie Fox in Accounting/Business Services.
 She will process a check for you, which can take up to three weeks to receive.